Football clubs

 2002 - Present

-Bexhill United was formed in 2002 through the merger of Bexhill Town and Bexhill Amateur Athletic Club.
-The AAC faction split from the club ahead of the 2005-06 season, but the senior club retained the club name.
+Bexhill United was formed in 2002 following the merger of Bexhill Town and Bexhill Amateur Athletic Club (AAC).
+Although the AAC faction split from the club ahead of the 2005–06 season, the senior side retained the name Bexhill United.

 The two Bexhill clubs competed in the East Sussex League for five seasons, each winning the title once.
-By 1927 the prospect of bringing County League football to the town saw the two clubs merge and become Bexhill.
-The club took the place of Brighton based team Allen West ahead of the 1927-28 season, which has led to some mistakenly believe that Allen West was the original name of Bexhill.
+In 1927, plans to bring County League football to the town prompted a merger, creating Bexhill, who took the place of Brighton-based Allen West ahead of the 1927–28 season.
+This has led to the mistaken belief that Allen West was Bexhill’s original name.

-The club would go onto compete in the County League up until the outbreak of World War Two.
-A team named Bexhill Wanderers competed in the 1945-46 County League season, before Bexhill returned ahead of the 1946-47 season as Bexhill Town Athletic, with Bexhill Athletic Club as a sister club.
-The two clubs officially merged in 1950, a partnership that would last until 1969, after which the senior club dropped Athletic from their name to become Bexhill Town.
-During the nineteen year partnership the club won the County League on three occasions in 1956-57, 1965-66 and 1966-67.
+The club competed in the County League until World War II.
+A team named Bexhill Wanderers appeared in the 1945–46 season, before Bexhill returned in 1946–47 as Bexhill Town Athletic, with Bexhill Athletic Club as a sister team.
+The two officially merged in 1950, a partnership that lasted until 1969, after which the senior club dropped “Athletic” to become Bexhill Town.
+During this 19-year partnership, the club won the County League three times in 1956–57, 1965–66 and 1966–67

 Little Common